Virginia vs. Wake Forest NCAA Football Odds, Plays and Insights | September 24, 2021

 Wake Forest Stats and Trends

-- Wake Forest's games this year have not hit the over yet in three opportunities.
+- Wake Forest's games this year have not gone over the total in three opportunities.

-- Wake Forest is 2-1 against the spread and 3-0 overall when the team scores more than 24.3 points.
+- Wake Forest is 2-1 against the spread and 3-0 overall when the team notches more than 24.3 points.

-- The Demon Deacons have turned the ball over four times this season, one more turnover than the Cavaliers have forced (3).
+- This season the Demon Deacons have turned the ball over four times, one more than the Cavaliers' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.